Otto Schwarz: Winter work

 For Schwarz, at home, there was work to be done on the farmland, but the musicians had extra work.
 On return to Germany for the winter, Schwarz would divide the summer's profits with the band, who had been paid basic wages during the tour.
 He would then prepare the band for the next season, purchasing new music sheets, practising with the band, and teaching apprentices.

 First World War

-What happened to the Bavarian String Band at the onset of the First World War illustrates not only the calamity that can befall travelling players, but also the fondness that local people can develop for such musicians.
 Schwarz continued to perform in Harrogate up to 4 August 1914 when the First World War was announced.
 On 5 August, Schwarz and his band walked to Harrogate Police station with luggage and instruments, and queued, as per government requirement, to be interned as enemy aliens.
-They were imprisoned, then transported to the Isle of Man, where there were two camps for internees, and the camp at Douglas had a POW orchestra.
+They were imprisoned, then transported to the Isle of Man, where there were two camps for internees, and the camp at Douglas had a prisoner of war orchestra.
 Historian Malcolm Neesam says, "Until the international calamity of 1914, Otto Schwarz and his band provided the town with musical entertainment at a very professional level, although their status as street entertainers meant that they seldom received the formal acknowledgement that their talents deserved".
-The Yorkshire Evening Post elaborates further, with a slightly different story:
+The Yorkshire Evening Post of 15 August 1914 elaborates further, with a slightly different story: